The War of the Worlds (1938 radio drama)

-The second portion of the show shifts to a conventional radio drama format that follows a survivor (played by Welles) dealing with the aftermath of the invasion and the ongoing Martian occupation of Earth.
-The final segment lasts for about sixteen minutes, and like the original novel, concludes with the revelation that the Martians have been defeated by microbes rather than by humans.
-The broadcast ends with a brief "out of character" announcement by Welles in which he compares the show to "dressing up in a sheet and jumping out of a bush and saying 'boo!'"

-Welles's "War of the Worlds" broadcast has become famous for convincing some of its listeners that a Martian invasion was actually taking place due to the "breaking news" style of storytelling employed in the first half of the show.
-The illusion of realism was supported by the Mercury Theatre on the Air lack of commercial interruptions, which meant that the first break in the drama came after all of the alarming "news" reports had taken place.
-Popular legend holds that some of the radio audience may have been listening to The Chase and Sanborn Hour with Edgar Bergen and tuned in to "The War of the Worlds" during a musical interlude, thereby missing the clear introduction indicating that the show was a work of science fiction.
-Contemporary research suggests that this happened only in rare instances.
+The first half of the program was delivered in a realistic "breaking news" format.
+Since the Mercury Theatre on the Air had few commercial interruptions, the first break came after fictional reporters had described a devastating alien invasion and the fall of New York City.
+This apparently caused some confusion and fear among its listeners, though the scale of the panic is disputed.
+Popular legend holds that some of the radio audience may have been listening to the much more highly rated show The Chase and Sanborn Hour with Edgar Bergen on NBC and switched to "The War of the Worlds" during a musical interlude, thereby missing Welles's introduction of his show as a work of science fiction.
+However, modern research suggests that this happened only in rare instances.

-In the days after the adaptation, widespread outrage was expressed in the media.
+Officials with CBS became aware of the public's growing reaction while the show was still being performed live, and though there was some pressure to stop the production, it continued to its planned conclusion.
+There was widespread media outrage in the hours and days that followed.
 The program's news-bulletin format was described as deceptive by some newspapers and public figures, leading to an outcry against the broadcasters and calls for regulation by the FCC.

-Welles apologized at a hastily-called news conference the next morning, and no punitive action was taken.
+Welles apologized at a hastily called news conference the next morning, and no punitive action was taken.
 The broadcast and subsequent publicity brought the 23-year-old Welles to the attention of the general public and gave him the reputation of an innovative storyteller and "trickster".